muttoni/blog/_posts/2021-01-22-Fixing-Inconsistent-LightGBM-Predictions-In-Production.md

 ### Exporting using LightGBM's `save_model`

 LightGBM also offers its own export functionality which can be called directly from the booster itself.
 The method is called `.save_model`.
-The method outputs a clear, human-readable .txt file.
+The method outputs a clear, human-readable text file.

 ```python
 # Saving the model using LightGBM's save_model method